Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: L 2 -Boosting

-The act of stopping is crucial for boosting algorithms, as stopping too late or never stopping leads to overfitting and therefore some kind of penalization is required.
-A suitable solution is to stop early, i.e., before overfitting takes place. \textquotedblleft Early stopping\textquotedblright\ can be interpreted as a form of penalization.
+The act of stopping is crucial for Boosting algorithms because stopping too late or never stopping leads to overfitting, and therefore some kind of penalization is required.
+A suitable solution is to stop early, i.e., before overfitting takes place.
+Early stopping can be considered an unusual penalization/regularization scheme.
 Similar to Lasso, early stopping might induce a bias through shrinkage.
-A potential way to decrease the bias is by \textquotedblleft post-Boosting\textquotedblright, which is defined in the next section.
+A potential way to decrease the bias is to perform the post-$L_2$-Boosting approach defined in the next section.